Children ask a lot of questions. Sometimes, tough questions.

 Establishing the Children’s Research Institute at Children’s Mercy Kansas City

-Children’s Mercy Kansas City is an independent, non-profit 367-bed pediatric health system, providing more than half a million patient encounters yearly.
+Children’s Mercy Kansas City is an independent, non-profit, 367-bed pediatric health system, providing more than half a million patient encounters yearly, regardless of a family’s ability to pay.
 In affiliation with the University of Missouri-Kansas City, the medical staff of more than 750 pediatric subspecialists and scientists is actively involved in clinical care, pediatric research, and educating the next generation of pediatric subspecialists.
 Our physicians serve a medically diverse population from 150 counties, providing care to children with rare and complex disorders daily.

 Our drive to find answers for these children and their families motivated us to create the Children’s Research Institute.
 Here, we are assembling many of the world’s best and brightest researchers, all focused on serving the health care needs of children, whether they live down the block, or across the globe.